 Nothing beats fish tacos, especially during the springtime when the weather is getting warmer.
 Choose your favorite white fish like halibut or Mahi Mahi and try our favorite fish taco recipes like grilled Mahi Mahi fish tacos with spicy mayo or blackened white fish tacos with chili slaw and scallion salsa.
 If shellfish is more your style, try our chili lime shrimp taco recipe for a fresh and tasty twist on spring’s favorite food group—the taco.

 No self-respecting taco bar forgets the salsas.
 Delight your guests by offering a variety of homemade salsa options to choose from.
-Traditional chunky salsa is a must, and you will win some major chef points when you reveal it’s homemade.
+A colorful, chunky salsa is a must, and you will win some major chef points when you reveal it’s homemade.
 Savory salsas like black bean and corn or corn salsa fresca are also perfect when paired with meat.
-You can also try some sweet salsa recipes—a favorite with fish—and mix up some tomatillo pineapple salsa or the truly unique pear and dried apricot salsa with rosemary.
+You can also try some sweet salsa recipes—a favorite with fish—and mix up some Hawaiian ham and pineapple salsa or the truly unique cool strawberry salsa.

 One of the best parts of a DIY Taco Bar is the fresh chopped vegetables that you can layer on top of your protein or use as standalone fillings for any vegetarian guests.
 Line up separate bowls of onions, tomatoes, fresh avocado, iceberg lettuce, and jalapeños and let your guests mix and match to their hearts' content.
 If your taco-loving crew includes vegetarians, be sure to check out this vegetarian taco recipe.

 As avocado toast has proven, everything is made better with a little guacamole on top.
 Try our classic guacamole recipe, which calls for our delicious guacamole seasoning mix to ensure every batch is full of flavor.
-If you prefer fancier guac options, try some of our best guacamole recipes: roasted red pepper guacamole, black bean and corn guacamole, or guacamole salsa to combine two Mexican classics.
+If you prefer fancier guac options, try some of our best guacamole recipes: California guacamole hummus, black bean and corn guacamole, or guacamole salsa to combine two Mexican classics.

 Rice and beans are a staple of Mexican cuisine, and for good reason—they are highly versatile.
 Offer them as a side dish for any taco bar feast, or whip up a version that belongs inside the taco itself.
 Try our quick and easy rice and beans recipe that calls for our Sloppy Joes Seasoning mix for the perfect blend of flavors, or if you prefer just the rice, our easy Mexican rice recipe will do the trick with an extra dash of spice from onion salt and cumin.

 Cheese and tacos go together like piña coladas and the Mexican Riviera.
 Freshly shredded cheddar will do the trick, but if you want to amp up your offerings, cook up some warm queso.
 Our Chili cheese dip recipe, which is the equivalent of queso con carne, is a good option for those who can’t get enough meat.
-For a more rustic approach, try this roasted corn cheese dip that has a little kick courtesy of McCormick ground red pepper.
+For some extra cheesy goodness, try this Oregan beer cheese dip that has a delicious kick courtesy of McCormick cheesy taco mix.

 It's the taco dilemma that’s as old as time: soft tortilla or hard shell?
 Your decision will set the tone for the taco creations to come.
 If you go fajita-style and choose tortillas, give your guests a choice of both flour and corn to make sure you have any gluten-free guests covered.